rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You guessed: 5
 ```

-You should get different random numbers, and they should all be between 1 and
+You should get different random numbers, and they should all be numbers between
-100. Great job!
+1 and 100.
+Great job!

 ## Comparing Our Guesses